dsomleff/react-camp/README.md

 - Date Picker / Calendar.
 Moment.js and Airbnb / react-dates
 - Testing with Jest
 - Snapshot Testing (Jest feature) for components
+- Testing components with Enzyme and enzyme-to-json
-- react-test-renderer (Shallow and Full DOM rendering)
+- Testing with Shallow and Full DOM rendering